-- Lightly tap the brake pedal.
-When the vehicle attains the desired speed, push the COAST/SFT switch and release it. - Push and hold the COAST/SFT switch.
-Release the switch when the vehicle slows to the desired speed. - Push and release the COAST/SFT switch.
+• Push and hold the COAST/SET switch.
+Release the switch when the vehicle slows to the desired speed.

+• Push and release the COAST/SET switch.
 Each time you do this, the set speed decreases by about 1 MPH (1.6 km/h).

-To resume the preset speed, push and release the RES/ACCEL switch.
-The vehicle returns to the last set cruising speed when the vehicle speed is over 30 MPH (48 km/h).
+To resume the preset speed, push and release the ACCEL/RES switch.
+The vehicle returns to the last set cruising speed when the vehicle speed is over 25 MPH (40 km/h).